mitio/useful-ffmpeg-commands/README.md

 If you don't know what [FFmpeg](https://www.ffmpeg.org/) is, this page will probably be of little use to you.

-FFmpeg is a free, open-source software which is the Swiss Army knife of video- and audio-related processing.
+FFmpeg is a free, open-source software and it's the Swiss Army knife of video- and audio-related processing.
 It can be used to do an unbelievable range of things and it's being utilized by virtually anyone who's doing any form of video processing.
 It comes as a command-line tool, but many programs ship with a built-in version of FFmpeg in them to be able to process multimedia files.
 FFmpeg will run on Linux, Windows, OS X and other platforms.

 This is my personal collection of FFmpeg commands, recorded here for myself to come back to and check when I need something.
 I'm making it public because someone else might find some pieces of information here useful.